Hemlock, spotted

 This section has been translated automatically.

-The spotted hemlock, also called Conium maculatum, is a plant species from the Apiaceae family (umbelliferae) and is one of the most poisonous native plants.
-The plant's range includes Europe, Asia and North Africa, bounded for instance by the Canary Islands, Algeria, Norway, Finland, Altai, Baikal region, Hindu Kush, Iran and Ethiopia.
-In addition, it is also found in North and South America and New Zealand.
+The spotted hemlock, also known as Conium maculatum, is a plant species from the Apiaceae family (umbellifers) and is one of the most poisonous native plants.
+The plant's distribution area includes Europe, Asia and North Africa, bordered by the Canary Islands, Algeria, Norway, Finland, Altai, the Baikal region, the Hindu Kush, Iran and Ethiopia.
+It is also found in North and South America and New Zealand.

-The hemlock cup, a drink made from the fruit or roots of the hemlock, used to be used to execute condemned people.
-For example, Socrates (469 B.C. - 399 B.C.) died from the hemlock cup.
-Socrates was condemned because of the alleged corrupting influence on the youth and disrespect for the gods.
+The hemlock cup, a drink made from the fruits or roots of the hemlock, was once used to execute convicts.
+Socrates (469 BC - 399 BC), for example, died by drinking the cup of hemlock.
+Socrates was condemned because of the supposedly corrupting influence on the youth and disrespect for the gods.

 General information